HampanHamp/HampanHamp/Hamp.md

    My genius, my legend. ███.
 2. ██████dsskolan Legend (late 2023 to present) • Self-proclaimed Title
    <br> Got this one through a bit of a cheat, if I’m being honest.
-   <br> My class and I left in grade 5 from ██████gsskolan the only grade ever leave at grade 5 at that school to ██████dsskolan Legend.
+   <br> My class, 5A (or was it 5B?
+Honestly, who remembers those letters?) and I, left ██████gsskolan in grade 5 – the only grade I ever left there.
-   <br> Then We came to in late 2019 for grade 6 at ██████dsskolan, but hey, still counts to have a big chunk know you I said I proclaimed it and I got it.
+   <br> We then rolled into ██████dsskolan in late 2019 for grade 6.
+   <br> But here’s the kicker – I had a whole bunch of people who already knew me from before, so it kinda just counts, right?
+   <br> I claimed the title, threw my name into every Snapchat group, and said, "This is it.
+I’m Hampan Hamp now."
-   <br> I did my thing, became a legend, and left my mark.
-The thing is, this one’s a cheat – a title built on having my class who knew join the same school as me joining it.
+   <br> I became a legend in that school, even if it was built on my class joining me and my proclamation.
+   <br> Sure, it’s a cheat, and yeah, maybe it’s not entirely earned.
+But who cares?
-   <br> But hey, who needs the truth when you can have a legacy?
-My legend and its title is real, even if the way I got it isn’t its kinda against it in my authorized opinion. ███.
+   <br> My legend’s still real, even if the way I got it isn’t – at least in my own twisted, "authorized" opinion.
+   <br> And honestly, that legacy?
+That’s what matters. ███.